kernelcurry/kernelcurry-site/content/snes/wildsnake.md

     na = 1994-09-01
 +++

-If you thought Tetris was fun, get ready Tetris with snakes!
+If you thought Tetris was fun, get ready for Tetris with snakes!
 Yeah, actual Snakes; Wild Snakes.
 Alexey Pajitnov, the creator of Tetris, thought it would be a good idea to add snakes to the classic game.
 To be honest, when I started playing this game I thought it was just a crappy rip off of Tetris, but NOPE the creator of Tetris himself thought this was a good idea... sigh.

 The game starts, and I am greeted with a familiar board layout: a gridded game board on the right; the next snake in the top left; and score information on the mid to bottom left.  "this can't be too hard" I thought to myself... and boy was I right!
 After understanding how to manipulate the snakes, I continued to play and found "levels" in this game just add more snake types to the board.
 This difficulty scaling mechanic was an interesting way to make the game harder... but how far would it go.
 At the max, I believe there were 12 different types of snakes on the screen, and the game started to become very challenging.